-Jane Martin, BA (Hons), MPH, is Executive Manager of the Obesity Policy Coalition (OPC) and of Alcohol and Obesity Policy at Cancer Council Victoria.
+Jane Martin, BA (Hons), MPH, Hon Doc (Deakin) is Executive Manager of the Food for Health Alliance and of Alcohol and Obesity Policy at Cancer Council Victoria.

-The OPC is a partnership of Cancer Council Victoria, Diabetes Australia Victoria, the Victorian Health Promotion Foundation and the WHO Collaborating Centre for Obesity Prevention at Deakin University.
+The OPC is a partnership of Cancer Council Victoria, Diabetes Victoria and the Global Obesity Centre at Deakin University - a WHO Collaborating Centre for Obesity Prevention.
 In her role at OPC, Jane advocates for policy and regulatory reform to prevent overweight and obesity, with a focus on food marketing, labelling, and tax and pricing measures.

-For over twenty-five years, Jane has worked extensively in public health advocacy, first in tobacco control then in obesity prevention.
-Her interests lie in advocacy, policy oriented research and using evidence based arguments for policy reform.
+For over twenty-five years, Jane has worked extensively in public health advocacy, first in tobacco control then in obesity prevention and alcohol policy.
+Her interests lie in advocacy, policy oriented research and using evidence informed arguments for policy reform.

-She has published a number of book chapters, papers on tobacco control and obesity prevention policy, and is active in the media and with other related advocacy initiatives.
-She was a member of the Expert Committee on Obesity for the Australian Government’s National Preventative Health Agency, the National Advisory Group for the Parents Jury, Chair of the Public Health Sub-Committee of the Australia New Zealand Obesity Society and is on the Board of Family Planning Victoria.
+She has published a number of book chapters, papers on tobacco control and obesity prevention policy, and regularly speaks at national and international conferences.
+She is active in the media together with other related advocacy initiatives.
+She was a member of the Expert Committee on Obesity for the Australian Government’s National Preventative Health Agency and was, until recently, a Board member of Family Planning Victoria.
+Currently she is a member of the National Advisory Group for the Parents Voice and Vice President of the Australia New Zealand Obesity Society and Co-Chair of the National Alliance for Action on Alcohol.

-In 2011 Jane was awarded the Jack Brockhoff Foundation Churchill Fellowship to study advocacy strategies to encourage government to adopt evidence-based policies to prevent Australians becoming overweight and obese and travelled to the UK and USA for eight weeks from late 2012.
-In 2013 she completed the Williamson Community Leadership program.
+She was awarded an Honorary Doctorate in 2018 from Deakin University for her work in advocacy, particularly prevention of childhood obesity.
+In 2011 Jane was awarded the Jack Brockhoff Foundation Churchill Fellowship to study advocacy strategies to prevent obesity and in 2013 she completed the Williamson Community Leadership program.